Skip to Content

 • If the WTP GP does apply AND you discharge into water in the state, you may submit an application to obtain coverage under the general permit.
 Proceed to Step 2.

-• If the compliance history rating is "high," "satisfactory," or "inadequate information," you may qualify for coverage under this general permit.
-Proceed to Step 3.
+• If the compliance history rating is "high performer," "satisfactory performer," or "inadequate information," continue to Step 3.

-• If the compliance history rating is "unsatisfactory," then you must obtain an individual permit instead.
+• If the compliance history rating is "unsatisfactory performer," then the facility is not eligible for coverage under a general permit.
+You must obtain an individual permit instead.

-Step 3.
-To apply for coverage under this general permit, you must: apply online using these instructionsAdobe Acrobat PDF Document.
+To apply for coverage under this general permit, you must: apply online using these instructions.

-NOTE: If you are discharging to an MS4, you must submit a copy of the NOI, NOC, and/or NOT to the operator of that system at the same time you submit the forms to TCEQ.
+Note: If you are discharging to an MS4, you must submit a copy of the NOI, NOC, and/or NOT to the operator of that system at the same time you submit the forms to TCEQ.
+MS4s can include things such as ditches, streets, gutters, manmade channels, etc., which are maintained by entities such as the city, state, county, drainage district, etc.

 After obtaining coverage under the WTP GP you must: